Here's what comes after Trump's conviction

 Trump will remain out of prison until his sentencing hearing; prosecutors did not ask him to post a bond.
 But both parties, the prosecutors and the defense, have until June 13 to file pre-sentencing motions, which are memos detailing what they think the punishment should be.
 Trump will also meet with a probation officer for a pre-sentencing report.

-New York Judge Juan Merchan who has been presiding over the trial will ultimately decide on a sentence in July.
+Merchan, who has been presiding over the trial, will ultimately decide on a sentence in July.

 While prison time is a potential punishment, several legal experts say imprisonment is unlikely for Trump given that this is his first criminal offense and a nonviolent crime.